-It’s becoming increasingly clear that chronic dysfunction of mitochondria is another underlying factor that contributes to poor brain function and mental illness.
+It’s becoming increasingly clear that chronic mitochondria dysfunction is one of the main underlying factors that contributes to poor brain function and mental illness.

-Yes, you read that right.
-Every single one of those conditions has been linked to mitochondrial dysfunction.
-In fact, many researchers are convinced that mitochondrial dysfunction is involved in almost every chronic disease (108-110).
+In fact, some researchers are convinced that mitochondrial dysfunction is involved in almost every chronic disease (108-110).

 But luckily, there are ways to halt and reverse mitochondrial decay.

-Not surprisingly, eating lots of fresh, nutrient-dense whole foods is the most impactful action you can take to power your mitochondria.
+Eating lots of fresh, nutrient-dense whole foods is one of the most impactful actions you can take to power your mitochondria.

 In order to thrive, your mitochondria need phytonutrients, antioxidants, healthy fats and proteins.